swcarpentry/website/_posts/2018/02/2018-02-07-champions-call.md

 title: "Carpentry Champions Call"
 date: 2018-02-07
 time: "00:00:00"
-tags: ["Community", "Community building", "Champions"]
+tags: ["Community", "Community building", "Champions", "Software Carpentry"]
 ---

 At the 14 February Carpentry Champions call we'll be talking about the development of a new resource called